kev-in-ta/kev-in-ta.github.io/content/posts/abroad.md

 draft: false
 ---

 **Deciding to do a master’s is both easy and hard.** There’s a familiarity in pursuing further education when you’ve done the thirteen or so years of mandatory schooling and four more years for a bachelor’s (or six like me if you took your time).
 It’s easy to romanticize the pursuit of knowledge.
-However, I wasn’t the most excited about forgoing income and I wasn’t quite prepared for the esoteric quirks of academia.
+However, you also don't make much (if any) money doing a master's and many of the quirks of academia are genuinely bizarre.
 So what was it like to go to grad school?
 Let me share with you my experience over these last 2 years in Switzerland.

 ## Prologue